malinlarsson/courses/ngsintro/1805/labs/NGS_workflow.md

 ## Filtering Variants

 The last thing we will do is filter the variants.
-We do not have enough data that the VQSR technique for training filter thresholds on our data is likely to work, so instead we're going to use the [parameters suggested by the GATK team at Broad.](https://software.broadinstitute.org/gatk/documentation/article?id=2806)
+For a large dataset with many variants it is recommened to use GATKS VQSR technique for training filter thresholds on known variants.
+Since we are working with a small data set we're going to use the [parameters suggested by the GATK team at Broad.](https://software.broadinstitute.org/gatk/documentation/article?id=2806)

 The parameters are slightly different for SNPs and INDELs, which we have called together and are both in our gVCF.
+You therefore need to perform the filtering in two separate steps: first select all SNPs and filter them, then select all indels and filter them.
 Why do you think that some of these parameters are different between the two types of variants?

 An example command line with SNP filters is: